Interface and Application Programming

 Individual assignment

-This week i focused on learning the basics of game development using Godot Engine- open source game engine and understanding how to interface a digital game with a my input and output device.
+This week i focused on learning the basics of game development using Godot Engine- open source game engine and understanding how to interface a digital game with my input and output device.
 For that i used pcb which was made in electronic design and input device week,

 This project was also a continuation of an older attempt.
 Before joining Fab Academy, I had tried making a similar game in Unity but could not complete it successfully.
 This week's assignment gave me a chance to rebuild and improve the idea.